bramstroker/homeassistant-powercalc/docs/source/strategies/lut.rst

 - [Supported models](#supported-models) for LUT mode
 - [LUT file structure](#lut-data-files)

 These LUT files are created using the measurement tool Powercalc provides.
-When you are interested in taking measurements yourself and contribute to the profile library yourself see these intstructions.
+When you are interested in taking measurements yourself and contribute to the profile library yourself see :doc:`/contributing/measure`.

 You can setup sensors both with YAML or GUI.